 With that said: employees are motivated to find this information and make it work — fair or not, it's part of their job.
 And it's getting more difficult with each passing year as content grows exponentially.

-Now imagine how an information-seeking customer — who has options in their choice of products and services — would react to a disorganized and unintuitive content hierarchy?
+Now imagine how an information-seeking customer — who has options in their choice of products and services — would react to a disorganised and unintuitive content hierarchy?
 Because that's exactly what's happening on business's websites and online platforms.

 A brand's website is supposed to be an easy-to-navigate, tidied-up version of the tornado of files and assets that an internal team spins up.
 But, similar to the way that internal teams struggle to find information, that chaos is often reflected in public-facing channels: on the site's homepage, product pages, FAQs, social media channels and profiles, in voice assistants, etc. In some cases, this is precisely because different teams from across a company contribute to and own those channels.